It was 2011 and Lauren Juliff was convinced she was making the greatest mistake of her life.

 Yep.
 Seriously.
 My list of travel mishaps feels endless at times.
 I’ve been scammed in China and Laos and the Maldives and Sri Lanka and Tanzania.
 I face-planted into a sand dune in Namibia, fell into a leech-infested rice paddy in Indonesia, and accidentally ate a cockroach in Laos.

 What else?
 Oh yeah, I had rabies scare in India and I caught cholera in Borneo.
 Cholera!
 Who gets cholera these days?
-Well apparently, I do.
-I wet myself on the streets of Nepal, almost ran over a monk in Myanmar, flashed my tour group in the Cook Islands…
+Well, apparently I do.
+I almost ran over a monk in Myanmar, flashed my tour group in the Cook Islands — both mortifying…

 Should I go on?